Bhagavad Gita Chapter 16 Verse 23 Meaning

 Available in 27 languages

-This verse from Chapter 16 of the Bhagavad Gita highlights a practical insight: He who, having cast aside the ordinances of the scriptures, acts under the impulse of desire, does not attain perfection, nor happiness, nor the Supreme Goal.
+This verse carries the weight of lived truth.
+He who, having cast aside the ordinances of the scriptures, acts under the impulse of desire, does not attain perfection, nor happiness, nor the Supreme Goal.
+In the context of contrasting qualities that liberate with qualities that bind the soul, these words illuminate the principle of self-awareness from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team